Remnant: From the Ashes: Sales

+By October 2019, Remnant: From the Ashes had sold over 1 million units.
+By July 2020, the game had sold 1.6 million units, surpassing Gunfire Games' internal expectations.
+By December 2021, it had sold over 3 million units.

-By October 2019, the game had sold more than 1 million copies.
-In February 2020, THQ Nordic announced that a physical release would be made available on March 17, 2020.
-In Japan, the launch of the physical PlayStation 4 version placed at the fifth position of the individual-format sale charts, with 19,244 copies sold.
-By July 2020, Remnant: From the Ashes had topped 1.6 million copies sold across all platforms, surpassing Gunfire Games' internal expectations.
-By December 2021, the game had sold more than 3 million copies.
+In February 2020, THQ Nordic announced that a physical edition would be made available on 17 March 2020.
+In Japan, the launch of the physical PlayStation 4 version placed it at fifth position of the individual-format sale charts, with 19,244 units sold.

 Sequel

 A sequel, Remnant 2, was announced at The Game Awards 2022.
-The game will be developed by Gunfire Games and published by Gearbox Publishing.
-It is set to be released in 2023 for Windows, PlayStation 5 and Xbox Series X/S.
+It was developed by Gunfire Games and published by Gearbox Publishing, and released on July 25, 2023 for Windows, PlayStation 5 and Xbox Series X/S.